Why Small Wins Matter: Turning Progress into Motivation

 By Sophie Makonnen

 This blog is about how small wins feed into motivation.
-In international development, success is often slow and multifaceted because the work involves addressing complex, systemic challenges that don't have quick solutions.
-It can take months, even years, to see the outcomes of your efforts.
-Whether you're coordinating cross-departmental projects, navigating donor requirements, advocating for policy change, delivering training or capacity building, or working on large infrastructure projects, progress is often slow and can feel intangible.
+In international development and social impact work, success is often slow and layered.
+The challenges being addressed are rarely straightforward—they’re complex, systemic, and deeply rooted, and they rarely have quick solutions.
+It can take months, sometimes years, to see the outcomes of your efforts.
+Whether you’re coordinating across departments, navigating donor expectations, advocating for policy change, delivering training, building local capacity, or managing large-scale infrastructure initiatives, progress often unfolds slowly and can feel intangible.

 With large, multi-layered tasks and sometimes shifting priorities, it’s easy to feel overwhelmed or uncertain of where to start.
 The scope of work can be so daunting that even taking the first step feels like a challenge.
 This, in turn, can affect motivation, especially when the end product or meaningful results seem far off.